johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 - **Charts:** Visualizing trends for sales, advertising performance (clicks, impressions), and engagement (orders, sessions) using the `ReusableChart` component.

 - **Data Table:** Displaying the data in a sortable and filterable table using the `TableChart` component.
-The table now supports customizable empty state content and improved column spanning.
+The table now supports customizable empty state content, improved column spanning, per-column filtering, custom sort functions, and persistent table state.

 - **Time Granularity:**